 Twelve years later, the king thought back about the Bodhisatta’s two aborted conversations and guessed that he had grown weary of the religious life and wanted to rejoin the world of pleasure and be a king.
 So the king went to see the Bodhisatta and told him he could have anything he wanted, even the entire kingdom.
 The Bodhisatta told the king all he really wanted was a pair of single-soled shoes and a parasol made of leaves.
 The king was astonished that the Bodhisatta was so extremely considerate of other people’s feelings.
 The king begged the Bodhisatta to stay, but with his new parasol and shoes he returned home, living in bliss again.

 In the Lifetime of the Buddha

-Some of the Buddha’s disciples needed new quarters and they were so demanding and persistent they greatly annoyed the people of the town.
+Some of the Buddha’s disciples needed new quarters, and they were so demanding and persistent that they greatly annoyed the townspeople.
 Whenever they saw disciples approaching, people would go away.
-Because of this, Maha Kassapa, one of the Buddha’s top disciples, was unable to get alms when he visited the town.
-At mealtime, other disciples explained to him why this had happened and he went to discuss the matter with the Buddha.
+Because of this, Maha Kassapa, one of the Buddha’s top disciples, could not get alms when he visited the town.
+At mealtime, other disciples explained to him why this had happened, and he went to discuss the matter with the Buddha.

 The king was an earlier birth of Ananda, another of the Buddha’s top disciples.